ANALYSIS-As Bank of Japan switches gears, roaring dollar hits the skids

 As other central banks, from the Bank of England, to the European Central Bank, and the Reserve Bank of Australia, have raised their own rates, dollar bulls have run out of puff.
 Against a basket of major currencies .DXY, the U.S. currency is heading for its biggest quarterly loss since late 2010.
 But the dollar could, until now, count on its edge against the yen, to prolong its bull run.

-Societe Generale head of FX strategy Kit Juckes said the dollar's second-biggest run-up since February 1985 was effectively over.
+Societe Generale's head of FX strategy Kit Juckes said the dollar's second-biggest run-up since February 1985 was effectively over.

 "However we dress up the world, the Fed is crawling towards the end of its rate-hiking cycle," he said.
 "The rate hikes are going to get smaller and smaller and eventually, there will be nothing and that will be the end of that story."